rahulsinghinfosec/Scanner/README.md

 [Syntax : python &lt;file_name&gt; &lt;ip_address&gt;/&lt;subnet&gt;]

-[Note : Put Your IP address, so that all the responses will be sent to you.]
+[Note : Put the ip address of your default gateway(router) to get all the client's ip address.]
 Scapy can be installed with :

    pip install scapy